home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

 ha_domain: broadlink
 ---

-The Broadlink integration allows you to interact with Broadlink devices.
-The following models are supported:
+The Broadlink integration allows you to control and monitor Broadlink universal remotes, smart plugs, power strips, switches and sensors.
+The following devices are supported:

 - Power Strips: `MP1-1K3S2U` and `MP1-1K4S`
 - Sensors: `e-Sensor`